Skip to main content

 Aid to education is particularly important in low-income counties where it accounts for 12% of total education spending, or 17%, if household education spending is excluded.

 External financing plays a key role in supporting education in the poorest countries.
 Between 2023 and 2030, the annual SDG 4 financing gap for low- and lower-middle-income countries is estimated at USD 97 billion.
 If all 33 DAC countries had met the 0.7% ODA/GNI target and prioritised education, USD 29 billion more could have been mobilised each year.
-Yet ODA remained at 0.33% in 2024, a level unchanged since 2005.
+Yet ODA remained at 0.34% in 2024, down from 0.37% in 2022-23.
 Only Denmark, Luxembourg, Norway and Sweden met the target.
 Since 2015, more aid has been redirected to refugee costs and, since 2022, to Ukraine.
 Amid declining public support, shifting political priorities, and scrutiny of aid effectiveness, development assistance is entering a period of uncertainty.
 Education may be particularly at risk as several donors reduce future ODA commitments.

 Only a few countries spend more than 0.7% of their income on aid - and even fewer might do so in the future

-The share of education in total aid rose slightly in 2023 to 8.4%, recovering from a low of 7.6% in 2022, but remains below its 2010 level of 9.9%.
-Despite ongoing advocacy, the long-term trend shows a gradual decline.
-By contrast, the share of governance in total aid has steadily increased, reaching 20.2% in 2023 — its highest level in over a decade.
+The share of education in total aid fell from 8.4% in 2023 to 7.5% in 2024, marking the lowest level recorded since 2010.
+By contrast, the share of governance in total aid has steadily increased, reaching 18% in 2024.

 Education has been receiving a falling share of total aid

-Total direct aid to education amounted to USD 12.7 billion in 2023 and has remained essentially constant since 2016.
-Several donors have since announced cuts.
-The United Kingdom reduced its aid share to 0.5 percent in 2021 and plans to lower it further to 0.3 percent by 2027.
-Germany, France, Switzerland, the Netherlands and Belgium have also signaled significant reductions since 2023.
-The United States suspended 83 percent of its education aid in early 2025.
-These reductions are expected to drive a sharp decline: aid to education is projected to fall by a quarter between 2023 and 2027.
-Analysis of International Aid Transparency Initiative data suggests a 12 percent drop may have already occurred in 2024, with at least a further 14 percent decline by 2027.
+Total direct aid to education amounted to USD 12.2 billion in 2024 and has remained essentially constant since 2016, aside from an exceptional uptick in 2022 and 2023, when it reached about USD 13.3 billion.
+Announced reductions in aid by several donors are expected to drive a sharp decline: aid to education is projected to fall by a quarter between 2023 and 2027.
+OECD’s Credit Reporting System (CRS) data indicate an 8% decline in 2024, while analysis of International Aid Transparency Initiative (IATA) data suggests at least a further 14% decline by 2027.
 Low-income countries are likely to be hardest hit, with some projected to lose up to half of current aid levels.

 Global education aid has remained largely constant since 2016, and may fall by one quarter if recent donor cuts take effect